fengyuanchen/cropper/README.md

     - `scaleX`: the scaling factor to apply on the abscissa of the image
     - `scaleY`: the scaling factor to apply on the ordinate of the image

-Output the cropped area position and size data (base on the original image).
+Output the final cropped area position and size data (base on the natural size of the original image).

+> You can send the data to server-side to crop the image directly.

 ![a schematic diagram of data's properties](assets/img/data.jpg)